 Instant Pistachio pudding mix, crushed pineapple, and the old-faithful cool whip make up the base.

 Watergate Salad is a delightful dish of the 70's when instant gelatin was a new phenom and the closest things to greens in salads were the glowing chartreuse hues of pistachio pudding or lime-flavored Jell-O molds strewn across the Discos.

-Watergate salad more than likely originated from the Jell-O corp when it introduced its pistachio flavored pudding in 1976, and NPR suggest “Watergate Salad” was named after the
+Watergate salad more than likely originated from the Jell-O corp when it introduced its pistachio-flavored pudding in 1976, and NPR suggests "Watergate Salad" was named after the

-“Watergate Cake” that also used pistachio pudding in its batter.
+"Watergate Cake" also used pistachio pudding in its batter.

 What are the ingredients in Watergate Salad?

 My mother-in-law makes Watergate Salad several times a year, and I had to get the recipe from her originally when I first started making it.
-Of course, as a blogger, I ended up putting my own spin on it.
+Of course, as a blogger, I put my spin on it.

 The Watergate Salad original recipe calls for:

 - 2 boxes instant pistachio pudding mix